 Market Street Wealth Management was founded in 2001.
 Its managing partner is Kevin J. Ervin.
 Today, it operates as a fee-only, SEC-registered investment advisor (RIA).
 Its employees include certified financial planners (CFPs), certified public accountants (CPAs) and an investment analyst.

 Market Street Wealth Management works mostly with individuals.
-About half of its clientele consists of high-net-worth individuals.
+Much of its clientele consists of high-net-worth individuals.
 It also extends its services to businesses as well as profit-sharing plans.

 Market Street Wealth Management generally requires a minimum account size of $172,414 for wealth management services and $246,305 for standalone investment management.
 However, the firm claims its Foundation Program designed to provide general financial planning services is ideal for early- to mid-career professionals who don’t have at least $250,000 to invest.

 Market Street Wealth Management offers an array of services, including wealth planning, investment management and overall financial consulting.
 Prior to initiating investment-related services, the firm will engage the client to learn about his or her personal situation and financial goals.
 Afterward, the firm will create an investment portfolio with an asset allocation deemed appropriate for the client and based in individual investment objectives.

 Market Street Wealth Management Investment Philosophy